AdaCore/gnatstudio/docs/users_guide/extending.rst

 Custom Fonts
 ============

-.. index: fonts
+.. index:: fonts

 In addition to the system fonts, GPS will load the fonts located under :file:`share/gps/fonts`) in the GPS installation directory.
 The supported formats are :file:`.otf`, :file:`.ttf` and :file:`.ttc`.

 This mechanism works only on UNIX/Linux systems; under Windows, fonts need to be added at the system level.
+Fonts that are added directly in this directory may not show up in the list of fonts in the preferences dialog, but it is still possible to use them by entering the font name manually.

 .. index:: key shortcuts; editing